spectrocloud/librarium/content/docs/04-clusters.md

 # Scope

 Clusters are launched from within Projects in Palette, and they belong to a single project.
-In the **Project** view, all clusters that are launched from that project are listed for users with the Project Administrator Role or Cluster Administrator Role.
+In the **Project** view, all clusters that are launched from that project are listed for users with the Project Administrator role or Cluster Administrator role.
 A Tenant Administrator can get an aggregated view of clusters running across all projects from the **Organization** view, as follows:
 <br />

 1. Log in to the **Palette Management Console** as a Tenant Administrator.